A3-Root/Root_Anomalies/README_steam.md

-Zeus Module for Alias's Anomalies for use in mission without needing Eden Editor.
+Heavily Reworked Zeus Module for Alias's Anomalies for use in mission without needing Eden Editor.

 Found under tabs "Root's Anomalies" in the "Modules" section.